 Methamphetamine can’t be identified reliably with the naked eye.
 We recommend testing amphetamine with 3 tests.
 The first two identify methamphetamine and help rule out compounds mis-sold as methamphetamine.
 The third test can differentiate between amphetamine and methamphetamine.

 - The primary test for methamphetamine is the Marquis test.
-Which yields an orange/red color if methamphetamine is present.
+If methamphetamine is present, it goes from orange/red to brown with time.

-- The second step is to use the Liebermann test, which also yields an orange/red color, however the red is generally a darker red than with Marquis.
+- The second step is to use the Liebermann test, which yields an orange color.
+Unlike Marquis, the color change with this test generally doesn’t go to brown.

 Simon’s is a two part test, first use a drop of “Simon’s A”, followed immediately by a drop of “Simon’s B”.